Curriculum information of Carey Baptist Grammar School

 • Interpreting formulae, algebraic simplification and expansion.

-• Linear, quadratic and cubic factorisation and equation solving.
+• Linear, quadratic factorisation and equation solving.

 • Manipulating and solving indicial, logarithmic, trigonometric and polynomial equations.